 Finally, you might notice that your Maine Coon meows repetitively whilst you are preparing their meal, particularly if you are opening up a tasty can of tuna fish for them.
 Don’t worry about these continual Maine Coon sounds, the smell of the food is obviously just amazing for your cat’s senses, and they are unable to contain their excitement!

 In the quick video below you will see our Maine Coon eating some tuna.
 You wouldn’t believe that just seconds before he was so incredibly vocal about getting his fish:

 TIP: If your Maine Coon is struggling to eat food from their bowl, tip the bowl at a slight angle so that they can scoop the food into their mouth more easily.

 3. Does Your Maine Coon Have Enough Water?

 TIP: Maine Coons are fussy drinkers, so will pat the water in their bowls first before drinking it.
 They instinctively do this to remove dirt or dust laying on the top of their water.
-Owners should therefore make sure that the bowl is sat on a waterproof surface, since water will be splashed in every directions!
+Owners should therefore make sure that the bowl is sat on a waterproof surface since water will be splashed in every direction!